 Naming Objects Intelligently

-A customer can find it particularly frustrating to download a 3D model made up of dozens of objects with default names like Box32, Box33, etc. Customers often merge your model into a scene with many other models, so you should name your objects with this in mind.
+A customer can find it particularly frustrating to download a 3D model made up of dozens of objects with default names like Box32, Box33, etc. You could name your objects as follows:

 Here is what one of our customers has to say about intelligent object names.